docker/docs/swarm/swarm_at_scale/deploy-infra.md

-This example assumes you are running on a Mac or Windows system and enabling Docker Engine `docker` commands by provisioning local VirtualBox virtual machines thru Docker Machine.
-For this evaluation installation, you'll need 6 (six) VirtualBox VMs.
+This example assumes you are running on a Mac or Windows system and enabling Docker Engine `docker` commands by provisioning local VirtualBox virtual machines using Docker Machine.
+For this evaluation installation, you need 6 (six) VirtualBox VMs.

 While this example uses Docker Machine, this is only one example of an